From Head-Level to Feature-Level Circuits

 Cross-Layer Transcoders

 A regular transcoder reads from one layer's MLP input and writes to that layer's MLP output.
 A cross-layer transcoder (CLT) extends this idea: it reads from the residual stream at one layer and contributes to all subsequent MLP layers.
 Features in a CLT can bridge across multiple layers, making cross-layer interactions explicit.Why does bridging matter?
-Many features persist across layers -- for example, 'this token is a proper noun' might be relevant from layer 3 through layer 15.
+Many features persist across layers, for example, 'this token is a proper noun' might be relevant from layer 3 through layer 15.
 With per-layer SAEs, this feature is rediscovered independently at each layer.
 With CLTs, it is represented once, and its influence on all downstream layers is captured in a single set of decoder weights.

 Cross-Layer Transcoder (CLT): A CLT extends the transcoder concept by reading from the residual stream at one layer and writing to multiple subsequent layers.
 Features in a CLT can bridge across multiple MLP layers, making cross-layer interactions explicit.
 When all MLPs in a model are replaced by CLTs, the resulting replacement model has an interpretable sparse structure where feature-to-feature interactions are linear for any given input.